12 Things Every Groom Should Know Before His Wedding Night

 It was an awkward introduction to the intimate moments of a married relationship.
 But we had focused on growing a friendship through out our dating and the awkwardness didn’t last very long.

-That same friendship was the the backbone of our wedding night later on, helping us work through discomfort, lost luggage and chicken pox.
+That same friendship was the the backbone of our wedding night later on, helping us work through discomfort, jitters, lost luggage and chicken pox.

 So there you have it.
 12 wedding night tips for grooms.